wisecorrectrooster/Ian_BlueStampPortfolio/index.md

 # Rock Paper Scissors
-The rock, paper, and scissors game randomly chooses one of the sticks which will be used to play against you.
-It senses if your hand is twenty centimeters or closer and chooses a stick.
-It uses 3 servos and a ultrasonic sensor, as well as a arduino board with wires and breadboards.
+The rock, paper, and scissors game machine is mounted on wheels as a trailer.
+It  has a ultrasonic sensor, 3 servos, and a arduino board.
+It randomly chooses a servo with rock, paper, and scissors attached to it when it senses an object which is 20 centimeters or closer.
+It has a remote controlled car pulling it, with two motors and a arduino board.

 | **Name** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|